1st1/async_pep/pep-async.rst

         yield
         raise StopIteration('spam')

-The only way to tell the outside code that iteration must be stop is to raise something other than ``StopIteration``.
+The only way to tell the outside code that the iteration has ended is to raise something other than ``StopIteration``.
 Therefore, a new built-in exception class ``StopAsyncIteration`` was added.